Battle of Mosul (2016–2017): November 2016: Entering East Mosul, reaching Tal Afar

 On 11 November, Iraqi forces on the southern front were preparing to advance up the western bank of the Tigris River toward Mosul International Airport.
-In eastern Mosul, Iraqi forces launched a new offensive to regain control of the neighborhood of Karkukli, while Iraqi anti-terror units entered the Qadesiyya neighborhood.
+In eastern Mosul, Iraqi forces launched a new offensive to regain control of the neighborhood of Karkukli, while Iraqi anti-terror units announced they had entered the Qadesiyya neighborhood.
 On 12 November, heavy clashes broke out in the al-Salam neighborhood of east Mosul.
 Iraqi Army announced that it had captured al-Arbajiya district and was clearing the adjacent al-Qadisiya al-Thaniya district.
 They also reached the Palestine neighborhood in southeast Mosul and were engaged in battle with ISIL in the Quds neighborhood.
 The PMU announced that the Sinjar Resistance Units (YBŞ), an allied group, had started the operation to capture the villages south of Sinjar from ISIL.
 On 13 November, Iraqi forces recaptured the ancient Assyrian city of Nimrud, as well as the adjacent modern town.
 Iraqi forces also captured the Karkojli neighborhood in eastern Mosul.
 On 14 November, thirty ISIL fighters, including senior leaders, were killed as PMU forces captured the village of al-Abbas; the PMU also captured two more villages.
 Pro-government forces on the southern front captured the village of Bo Youssef and were 3 km from Mosul airport.
 Meanwhile, ISIL launched three mustard gas attacks on Qayyarah, killing seven people.